Introduction to Plant Medicine and Wildcrafting Herbs

 - Use wild herbal medicines for a variety of situations

-- Modify wildcrafted medicines to better suite specific needs
+- Modify wildcrafted medicines to better suit specific needs

 *Additional details, including directions and what to bring, will be provided after sign up below.